unwire/handsoap/README.markdown

 You need to provide the endpoint and the SOAP version (1.1 or 1.2).
 If in doubt, use version 2.

 A service usually has a namespace for describing the message-body ([RPC/Litteral style](http://www.ibm.com/developerworks/webservices/library/ws-whichwsdl/#N1011F)).
 You should set this in the `on_create_document` handler.
+Likewise, the response returned *from* the server will contain elements that typically are defined in a single namespace relevant to the service.
+You can register this in the handler `on_response_document`.

 A typical service looks like the following: